SchmetterlingIII/seizure-modelling/notes.md

 - Other models (came across the `Izhikevich Neuron Model` and I will try to code this out to understand its mechanisms - given that existing things have been created by researchers, it is better to leverage them.
 If all models are *theoretically* better than what I wish to do (which it seems like it), I will focus on the research into hypersynchronocity and develop an educational tool for this hyperspecific point of research).
   - https://hub.2i2c.mybinder.org/user/brian-team-brian2-binder-ul8m9sx2/notebooks/demo.ipynb
   - https://share.google/crnJu9E7H59CAJPQi

+*This was all effectively done by reading the documentation on `Brian2`, now I will be testing out the code of this software with the goal of data collection.*